-Johannes Hartmann, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard a ship under the command of Skipper Johann Grapp.
+Johannes Hartmann, a farmer, his wife Anna, and sons (Johann[es], age 6; Wilhelm, age 3) arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard a ship under the command of Skipper Johann Grapp.

 In 1788, widower Johannes Hartmann and his son Sebastian moved from Rothammel to Semenovka.

 Johann[es] Hartmann and his family are recorded on the 1798 census of Rothammel in Household No. Rt10.